possibilia/mc-avoid/README.md

-# Closed-loop model checking for egocentric planning in C++
+# Closed-loop model checking for tactical planning in C++